deepakkumar216/Snake-Game/README.md

 Smooth Gameplay: Control the snake using arrow keys.
 Dynamic Speed: The snake's speed increases as it eats more apples.
 High Score Tracking: Keeps track of the highest score achieved during a session.
-Collision Detection: Game ends if the snake collides with itself or the walls.
+Collision Detection: Game ends if the snake collides with itself.
 Simple GUI: Clean and intuitive user interface built with Java Swing.

 ## Getting Started